Wajid Khan (Canadian politician): Crosses the floor

 Early in January 2007, media outlets began reporting speculation that Khan was considering crossing the floor to join the Conservative Party.
 Liberal leader Stéphane Dion had stated that he would not permit Khan to continue in his role as an advisor to Stephen Harper while sitting as a Liberal MP.
 On January 5, Khan crossed the floor to the Conservatives.

 Following his defection to the Tories, there were calls from Khan's former Liberal colleagues for his Middle East report to be made public as promised; however, Prime Minister Harper refused this, saying that publication of the report would make Khan "a pundit and not an advisor."

 On January 15, 2007, it was revealed that Khan's old Liberal riding association had been de-registered by Elections Canada effective December 31, 2006.
 Khan's businesses lent nearly $180,000 to the riding association in a two-year period.
 While loans to riding associations are permissible, the magnitude of the loans from Khan's business was considered highly unusual.
 However, Elections Canada ruled that no wrongdoing had been committed by Khan.

 On November 15, 2007, Khan was charged under the Elections Act with overspending by $30,000 in the previous election campaign.
 Khan, his business, and his riding president were also charged with election spending unauthorized by his official agent.
 On November 23, 2007, he announced that he would withdraw from the Conservative caucus and sit as an Independent MP.
 On February 3, 2008, Chief Government Whip Jay Hill announced that Khan had fully concluded the matter with Elections Canada and had been readmitted to the Conservative caucus.

 In the October 14, 2008 federal election, Khan lost his reelection bid to Liberal candidate Bonnie Crombie by 4,725 votes.

 Criminal charges

+In 2007, Khan was charged in Ontario Superior Court with overspending during the 2004 election.

-In March 2018, Khan and his business partner, Nadeem Imtiaz Ahmed of Mississauga, Ontario, were arrested and charged by RCMP in an investment fraud scheme.
+In March 2018, Khan and his business partner Nadeem Imtiaz Ahmed (also of Mississauga) were arrested and charged by RCMP in an investment fraud scheme.
 The RCMP Sensitive and International Investigative Section, which focuses on “criminal activity that poses a threat to Canada’s government institutions, public officials, the integrity of the Crown, or that imperils Canada’s political, economic and social integrity,” began an investigation into the matter in early 2015.
-After a nearly 3-year investigation by the RCMP's financial crimes unit, Khan was charged with three counts of fraud, three counts of false pretense and one count of uttering a forged document in relation to a scheme to use the money for investment properties in Pakistan.
+After a nearly three-year investigation by the RCMP's financial crimes unit, Khan was charged with three counts of fraud, three counts of false pretense and one count of uttering a forged document in relation to a scheme to use the money for investment properties in Pakistan.
+The fraud charges were subsequently withdrawn in March 2022.
+He "received a six-month conditional sentence and was fined $5,000 in Ontario Superior Court" regarding a false bankruptcy filing.